-Students are required to complete four core courses (16-quarter hours).
+Students are required to complete four core courses (16-quarter credit hours).
 The core courses are designed to accomplish three goals: to introduce students to the goals of the Program; to emphasize the Vincentian tenet that questions of human value undergird scholarly inquiry; and to strengthen an understanding of the interrelationships and dynamics among and between Africa, the Caribbean and Latin America, and the United States.

 Courses in an Area of Concentration

-To insure that students are exposed to a variety of methodological approaches, students will be required to take three courses in the social and behavioral sciences (anthropology, geography, history, international studies, psychology, political science, and sociology) and humanities (e.g., American studies, history of art and architecture, literature, Latin American & Latino studies, modern languages, music, philosophy, religious studies, and theatre).
-Each student, in consultation with his or her advisor, which is mandatory, will design a concentration that is attentive to comparative analysis.
+To insure that students are exposed to a variety of methodological approaches, students will endeavor to take courses in the social and behavioral sciences (i.e. anthropology, geography, history, international studies, psychology, political science, and sociology), humanities (i.e. history of art and architecture, literature, modern languages, music, philosophy, religious studies, and theatre), and interdisciplinary studies (i.e. American studies, Latin American & Latino studies, Women's and Gender studies, LGBT studies, etc.).

 Such courses are designed to provide students with an opportunity to take courses related to their field of concentration in African and Black Diaspora Studies and at the same time extend their academic preparation through coursework in allied fields.
 The selection of electives will be done in consultation with the student’s academic advisor.

 This senior seminar (four quarter hours) engages students in a synthesis of what they have learned through coursework.
 The capstone course will involve reading, writing, discussion, as well as the preparation by students a substantive piece of work (e.g., a senior thesis, a research paper, or a creative work).

-Open elective credit also is required to meet the minimum graduation requirement of 192 hours.
+Open elective credits are also required to meet the minimum graduation requirement of 192 quarter-credit hours.